 Note – if you are looking to get the domain name from the current page being viewed in a browser you can simply use window.location.hostname

 .
-This tutorial is for those that need to extract the domain name from a URL that’s part of a data source.
+This tutorial is for those that need to extract a domain name from a URL that’s part of a data source.

 First let’s create a string with our URL: